Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Theoretical Methods

-The valence-ionization spectrum was calculated using the long-range-corrected Perdew–Burke–Ernzerhof functional (LC-$\omega$PBE)~\cite{Vydrov:JCP125:234109} with the aug-cc-pVDZ basis set.
-The range-separation parameter $\omega$ was optimized to the value of 0.3~$a_0^{-1}$ on the set of 100 indole geometries using the ionization-potential theorem, \ie, minimizing the difference between ionization energies obtained as the energy of the HOMO and as the difference between electronic energies of ground and ionized state~\cite{Salzner:JCP131:231101, Muchova:JPCM31:043001}.
+The valence-ionization spectrum was calculated using the long-range-corrected Perdew--Burke--Ernzerhof functional (LC-$\omega$PBE)~\cite{Vydrov:JCP125:234109} with the aug-cc-pVDZ basis set.
+The range-separation parameter $\omega$ was optimized to the value of 0.3~$a_0^{-1}$ on the set of 100 indole geometries using the ionization-potential theorem, \textit{i.e.}, minimizing the difference between ionization energies obtained as the energy of the HOMO and as the difference between electronic energies of the ground and ionized states~\cite{Salzner:JCP131:231101, Muchova:JPCM31:043001}.
 Using the optimized parameter $\omega$, the first two ionization energies were subsequently calculated for each geometry with the MOM approach.
 The photoelectron spectrum was generated by the same procedure described above.
+We have tested and confirmed the robustness of our ionization energies calculations; the detailed results are presented in the SI.